 Itinerary for Biking the Bolaven Loop

 The town of Pakse is the gateway to the Bolaven Plateau and biking the Bolaven Loop, making this the place you need to go to for organising your trip.
-The town proper isn’t particularly remarkable, and one can assume that almost all the tourists in Pakse are there to bike the Bolaven Loop or to visit the Bolaven Plateau waterfalls.
+The town proper isn’t particularly remarkable, and one can assume that almost all the tourists in Pakse are there for traveling around the Bolaven Loop by motorbike, or to visit the Bolaven Plateau waterfalls.

 There are two route options to choose from, usually referred to as the ‘short’ and the ‘long’ loop.
 Unless you have more than four days to spare, we do not recommend you attempt the long loop.
 With only two nights to spare ourselves, we chose to tackle only the Bolaven Plateau short loop, in a clockwise direction.